19.3K

 Grant to your faithful people, merciful Lord, pardon and peace; that we may be cleansed from all our sins, and serve you with a quiet mind; through Jesus Christ our Lord.
 Amen

-So, our bible reading today is from Titus chapter 3 beginning at verse 4
+Thus, today’s bible reading is from 2 Peter chapter 1, beginning at verse 3

 This is the word of the Lord